GoogleHub67/Lichess_BOT-YourChessPartner/README.md

 **Q: Why did the bot resign?**
 A: The bot auto-resigns when it detects it is getting mated in 3 or less moves.

-**Q: Why did the bot go out of book so fast?**
-A: The opening book only covers common positions.
-Unusual moves will take it out of book early.

 **Q: Can I use this bot for training?**
 A: Yes!
 That's exactly what it's designed for.

+---

 ## Changelog

 ### v1.0.0 (2026-03-22)
 - Initial release
-- Polyglot opening book support
-- Live CPL-based adaptive difficulty
+- Live CPL-based adaptive difficulty using UCI_Elo
+- Fairy-Stockfish support for all variants
 - Auto-accept challenges
 - Smart draw handling
 - Auto-resign on forced mate